Project-OSRM/osrm-backend/docs/profiles.md

-circular                                | Boolean  | Is this part of a non-roundabout circular junction? name                                    | String   | Name of the way ref                                     | String   | Road number pronunciation                           | String   | Name pronunciation road_classification.motorway_class      | Boolean  | Guidance: way is a motorway road_classification.link_class          | Boolean  | Guidance: way is a slip/link road
+circular                                | Boolean  | Is this part of a non-roundabout circular junction? name                                    | String   | Name of the way ref                                     | String   | Road number destinations                            | String   | The road's destinations exits                                   | String   | The ramp's exit numbers or names pronunciation                           | String   | Name pronunciation road_classification.motorway_class      | Boolean  | Guidance: way is a motorway road_classification.link_class          | Boolean  | Guidance: way is a slip/link road